Can You Drink Kombucha on a Carnivore Diet? (Why and Why Not?)

 - 11 Reasons to Quit Coffee on a Carnivore Diet (#7 is a Surprise)

 - Can You Drink Tea On the Carnivore Diet?
 (Why and Why Not?)

 Is Kombucha animal-based or plant-based?

-Kombucha is a flavored fermented tea, which is drunk cold and is mildly fizzy.
+Kombucha is a flavored fermented tea that is drunk cold and mildly fizzy.

 There are many different flavors of Kombucha, though, and they are usually made by adding fruit into the fermentation process.

 Why is Kombucha OK on Low Carb Diets?